Muzzie3/Spaced-Repetition/README.md

 All the flashcard information is stored in the cloud, so you can review your flashcards wherever and whenever you have internet.
 It's a web app: just go to [the website](https://spaced-repetition-online.herokuapp.com) to review, no installation required!

 ## Usage
+First things first, sign in with Google.

-Click on "New Deck" to create a new "deck" of flashcards.
-The deck starts with a single placeholder card: press "View Deck" to create more.
-Once you have created the flashcards, click "Study" to start studying them.
-I recommend trying to study each deck once per day.
+To create your first "deck" of flashcards, click on "New Deck", type in the deck name, and hit enter.
+The deck starts with a single placeholder card: press "View Deck" to create more (you can edit flashcards by clicking on them).

+Once you have created the flashcards you want, click "Study" to start studying them.
+I recommend trying to study each deck once per day: ideally, make it a routine!
 ## Database Schema

 The MySQL database being used contains a single table: ```cards```.
 This table was created with